PNS Mehran attack: Combat

 It was reported that five Pakistan military personnel were killed and eleven wounded.
 The dead included one sailor, three firefighters and an Army ranger.
 The first SSG (N) team, under Lieutenant Abbase, entered the first floor of the complex, where Abbase's team first secured and evacuated the 17 foreign military advisers and technicians who were providing training to the Pakistan Navy's officials.
 The Navy reported that the SSG (N) teams successfully evacuated 11 PLA Air Force technicians and six USN military advisers, along with securing the other aircraft from further damage.
 The SSG (N) teams evacuated the foreign advisers from the back of the complex.
 The Sea King, belonging to No. 111th Naval Squadron of Special Operations Command, took off to an unknown location from the scene carrying the foreign military advisers and other naval officers, including a Rear-Admiral who was reportedly seen engaged with the militants in the complex.
 During this course, none of the foreign advisers, technicians, hostages, or even the SSG (N) members were killed.
 After achieving the first core objectives, the SSG (N) teams made a contact with four militants on the first floor who came to learn about the foreign advisers.
 In a 15-minute-long battle, all of the four militants were disarmed and apprehended by the SSG (N).
-At 07:00 hrs, more than 30 SSG (N) teams entered and penetrated into the base.
+At 07:00, more than 30 SSG (N) teams entered and penetrated into the base.
 As the teams progressed, eight heavy explosions were heard inside the base in the space of 30 minutes.
-At 7:30 hrs, the TTP claimed the responsibility of the attack.
+At 7:30, the TTP claimed the responsibility of the attack.
 Reuters quoted the words of Ehsanullah Ehsan (the spokesperson of TTP) by telephone from an undisclosed location, "It was the revenge of martyrdom of Osama bin Laden.
 It was the proof that we are still united and powerful".
-At 10:00 hrs, the militants took control of the air traffic control tower but had not taken any hostages; the staff had escaped prior to the militants' seizing of the tower.
+At 10:00, the militants took control of the air traffic control tower but had not taken any hostages; the staff had escaped prior to the militants' seizing of the tower.
 The SSG (N) then entered one by one to take control over the tower, and after a two-hour-long battle, the SSG (N) took control of the tower with five wounded militants in custody.
-At 12:00 hrs, the Navy reported that the death toll of its officers has risen to 12, of which eleven were members of the Navy, one an Army Ranger.
-At 13:00 hrs, when the operation officially ended, 18 sailors were reported to have been killed and 16 others wounded.
+At 12:00, the Navy reported that the death toll of its officers has risen to 12, of which eleven were members of the Navy, one an Army Ranger.
+At 13:00, when the operation officially ended, 18 sailors were reported to have been killed and 16 others wounded.
 In all, it took approximately 16 hours to secure the base.